 “Hi Tim.
 I’m pleased to tell you that your record of successfully getting people through continues.
 Many thanks for all your patience & it definitely made all the difference.”

-First and foremost, do read the QC Appointment guidance and FAQs.
-But I would also strongly recommend that you consider the 2016-17 competition report, as it will give you a real insight into who gets appointed and why.
+First and foremost, do read the QC Appointment 2019 Guidance.
+But I would also strongly recommend that you consider the 2019 competition report, as it will give you a real insight into who gets appointed and why.

 It is a straight forward process, but the application form can initially appear daunting.
-Print off the competency framework and throughout the competition make this your plumb line.
+Always have a copy of the competency framework to hand and throughout the competition make this your plumb line.

 The Dirty Dozen